Masaki Jyonai: Racing career

 Jyonai started karting in 1988; he is noted for his extensive experience in kart racing, having won numerous karting championships.
 He moved to car racing in 1993, racing in the Suzuka 1000 km in the Proto 2 class; he won on his debut.

 Jyonai began competing in Super GT in 1997 with the SigmaTec Racing Team.
-As of 2023, he has won two races; his best finish in the championship is 5th, achieved in his first year in the series.
+As of 2023, he has won two races; his best finish in the championship is fifth, achieved in his first year in the series.
 Outside of racing, Jyonai is the CEO and President of Marusho Co.
 Ltd., a company involved in the lighting, security and construction sectors.
 He is also a lecturer at the karting classes of Honda Racing School Suzuka as well as a color commentator for various television programs.

-He occasionally competes using the pseudonym Guts Jyonai (Guts城内, Gattsu Jōnai); Jyonai says he took the name from comedian Guts Ishimatsu.
-In more recent years he has reverted to using his real name.
+Jyonai occasionally competes using the pseudonym Guts Jyonai (Guts城内, Gattsu Jōnai); Jyonai says he took the name from comedian Guts Ishimatsu.
+In more recent years, he has reverted to using his real name.